 Online Dual Credit Courses

-CIS 1033 Foundations of Computer Science, Dr. Baochuan Lu and Mrs. Meilani Conley – 3 Hours (yearlong)
+CIS 1033 Foundations of Computer Science, Mrs. Meilani Conley – 3 Hours (yearlong)

 This course consists of key concepts and principles (big ideas) that are foundational and influential to all areas of computing.
 The following topics will be covered: nature of computing, information/data representation, algorithm, abstraction, recursion, complexity analysis, concurrency, storage, distributed computing limits of computing, programming paradigms, higher-order functions, artificial intelligence, and social impact.
 The overarching goal of the course is to communicate computing as discipline of great and lasting value.